Trump Impeachment Recap: Dems Wrap With Exhortation To Act

 Trump Team vows to fire back

-Trump's attorneys are raring to start their counter-arguments on Saturday.
 A source on the president's legal team told reporters that the two to three hours' worth of arguments they're planning will be "coming attractions" for the full days' worth of presentations starting on Monday.

 Separately, attorney Jay Sekulow told reporters on Capitol Hill on Friday that he and his compatriots plan to, in effect, impeach Hillary Clinton and Joe Biden.